 - 1. Lowered self-esteem.
 Self-esteem may be lowered if feedback is provided in an inappropriate and inaccurate way.
 This, in turn, can create employee resentment. - 2.
 Increased turnover.
 If the process is not seen as fair, employees may become upset and leave the organization.
 They can leave physically (i.e., quit) or withdraw psychologically (i.e., minimize their effort and engage in cyberloafing until they are able to find a job elsewhere).
-This is particularly a problem for star performers, who are attracted to organizations that recognize individual contributions. - 3.
+This is particularly a problem for star performers, who are attracted to organizations that recognize individual contributions.39 - 3.
 Damaged relationships.
-As a consequence of a deficient system, the relationship among the individuals involved may be damaged, often permanently. - 4.
+As a consequence of a deficient system, the relationship among the individuals involved may be damaged, often permanently.
+For example, a recent study examined how workers and managers in banks in the U.K. altered their relationships with customers as the performance management changed.
+Specifically, researchers found that as the performance management system became more focused on financial performance, employees were less concerned about fairness and justice towards customers.
+Because of the change in the performance management system, employees' practices and their relationships with clients changed to include more materialist rather than moral values, which translated into less genuine relationships.40 - 4.
 Decreased motivation to perform.
 Motivation may be lowered for many reasons, including the feeling that superior performance is not translated into meaningful tangible (e.g., pay increase) or intangible (e.g., personal recognition) rewards. - 5.
 Employee burnout and job dissatisfaction.
-When the performance assessment instrument is not seen as valid and the system is not perceived as fair, employees are likely to feel increased levels of job burnout and
+When the performance assessment instrument is not seen as valid and the system is not perceived as fair, employees are likely to feel increased levels of job burnout and job dissatisfaction.
+As a consequence, employees are likely to become increasingly irritated.41 - 6.
+Use of misleading information.
+If a standardized system is not in place, there are multiple opportunities for fabricating information about an employee's performance.